JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 To speed up this process:\
 Move half of your videos to a different directory.
 Run an instance of this program on each directory.\
 Example:\
-`python3 ds3_rc.py /path/to/dir_1`
+`python3 ds3_rr.py /path/to/dir_1`

 (Simultaneously in another shell)\
-`python3 ds3_rc.py /path/to/dir_2`
+`python3 ds3_rr.py /path/to/dir_2`

-You can increase the number of directories and instances until your CPU usage is maximised.
+You can increase the number of directories and instances until your CPU usage is maximized.

 This will create two separate result files.
 See [Merge result files](#Merge-multiple-result-files-together)